'England brush aside pessimism & announce arrival'

-Women's World Cup: Lionesses announce arrival with China win
+Women's World Cup 2023: England announce arrival with 6-1 win over China

 Last updated on .From the section Women's World Cup